 Colfax Peak is a seldom visited satelite Peak of the Mount Baker uplift.
 Because of its lonely feel it is very rewarding.

-From the ranger station we will commute together to the end of the road at 3600 feet.
+DAY ONE: From the ranger station in Glacier, WA we will commute together to the end of the road at 3600 feet.
 A two-hour hike will bring us to the spectacular camp on the moraine above the lower Coleman Glacier.
-We will establish camp and spend the afternoon and get an introduction to basic crampon and steep ice climbing technique.
+We will establish camp and spend the afternoon getting an introduction to basic crampon and steep ice climbing techniques.

 Gear and Food Selection

-We will use the Coleman and Roosevelt Glacier as a stage for different ways of roped travel on a glacier, a fixed rope ice fall cirquit and crevasse rescue.
+DAY TWO: We will use the Coleman and Roosevelt Glacier as a stage for learning different ways of traveling roped-up on a glacier, a fixed rope ice fall cirquit, and learning crevasse rescue.

 Roped Travel and Rope Management